 No matter what type of metal you’d prefer to use, they’re going to bring most of the same benefits.
 When it comes to the horrors of the winter season like ice dams and snow, a metal roof is going to be your best protection against it.
-They are thought of as ice and snow shedding system, so you’re not going to have to worry about roof leaks.
-Speaking of weather, these roofs can withstand hurricane level winds.
+They are thought of like ice and snow shedding system, so you’re not going to have to worry about roof leaks.
+Speaking of weather, these roofs can withstand hurricane-level winds.
 That makes them great for people who live in states where hurricanes are more prevalent.

-The durability of metal roofs is what separates them from others types of roofs.
+The durability of metal roofs is what separates them from other types of roofs.
 You won’t have to worry about it cracking, rotting, or splitting.
 You’re also not going to find any creatures or rodents in your roof.
 They’re not going to survive on metal.
-It’s fire resistant, so you won’t have to worry about it like you would for a wood or asphalt roof.
+It’s fire-resistant, so you won’t have to worry about it like you would for a wood or asphalt roof.
 Whether you’re dealing with a hailstorm or sticks from overhead trees, it’s not going to damage the roof.
 This roof can handle almost anything that life might throw at it.
 When it comes to maintenance, you won’t have too many problems.
 The credit goes to the material’s incredible durability.

 When you have a metal roof, you’ll see a difference in your energy bill.
 You can save at least 25%, due to the roof’s reflective nature.
 Copper and zinc aren’t as energy efficient as aluminum and steel.
-But, when you’re talking about energy saving capability, it’s a lot better than dealing with asphalt.
+But, when you’re talking about energy-saving capability, it’s a lot better than dealing with asphalt.
 If you’re interested in saving the environment and reducing the amount of waste you produce, having a metal roof would be a great option.
 It uses the least amount of resources and can always be recycled.
-It can be recycled hundreds of times without worry of the material corroding.
+It can be recycled hundreds of times without worry about the material corroding.
 That means that it’ll never end up in a landfill once it reaches the end of its lifespan, reducing the country’s waste.
 Choosing a metal roof is one of the greenest choices that you can make when you’re finalizing your home.